NLeSC/candYgene/README.md

 ## How to cite ##

-Please, use the following to cite SIGA in the scientific publication:
+Please, refer to _SIGA.py_ in scientific publications by this persistent identifier:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.30554.svg)](https://doi.org/10.5281/zenodo.30554)